AlirezaEiji191379/web_api_base/README.md

 it sends securtiy email for unknown and suspected Ips and User-Agents! </br>
 it supports RSA cryptographic System for jwt Access Token Algorithm! </br>
 it has Efcore for its ORM!<br>
+it supports terminating sessions like telegram and security alert emails like google!<br>

 for creating the tables in database just use migration scrtipts in Visual studio!<br>